Guy de Saint-Gelais: Invasion of the Azores

-Lanssac's frustrated appeal to Matignon to deliver him justice as regarded the Açores expedition yielded him nothing.
+Lanssac's frustrated appeal to Matignon to deliver him justice as regarded the Azores expedition yielded him nothing.
 In the appeal, he noted that he had 'served and loved' Strozzi for eighteen years.
 He further cited his need to fulfil an action appropriate of his status in society and secure royal favour.
 Matignon was unmoved by all of Lanssac's arguments.
 Indeed, he had the soldiers Lanssac had raised dismissed.
 By June the invasion fleet was finally assembled at Belle-Île under the command of the comte de Brissac.
 The force would seize Madeira, and then Brissac would head to Cape Verde while Strozzi made an attack against Brasil.
 The expedition was a disaster, crushed by the Spanish at Ponta Delgada, Strozzi was taken by the Spanish commander the marqués de Santa Cruz (marquis of Santa-Cruz) and executed.
 With the destruction of the expedition, came the death of the prospects of the prior do Crato to assume a place on the Portuguese throne.
 Alongside the arrival of news of the defeat of the expedition came word that Henri intended for de Chaste to take charge of the planned counter-stroke against the Spanish, rather than Lanssac.